MKorona1/mkorona1.github.io/index.markdown

 The map on the right illustrates ratio of burglaries per area in SF districts in different days of week.
 Since districts in SF have significantly different areas, it was important to include this information instead just showing number of occurences in each district.
 When investigating patterns throughout the week, it's easy to see that Tenderloin district is the most dangerous one.
 Although the ratio of incidents is quite stable throughout the week, there is a peak on Fridays visible especially in Tenderloin and Central districts.
 It suggests that allocating more police forces in those regions on Fridays could possibly prevent some of those incidents happening.

-Seeing as the crime rates are quite stables throughout the years with some visible trends in specific districts thorughout the week, it makes one wonder how does the situation changed in districts over the years.
+Seeing as the crime rates are quite stable throughout the years with some visible trends in specific districts thorughout the week, it makes one wonder how does the situation changed in districts over the years.
 The normalized distribution of crimes per district can be seen in the bar plot below.

 <iframe src="assets/districts_years.html"
     sandbox="allow-same-origin allow-scripts"